Teaching at Forest Fields Primary and Nursery School!

 Reading comprehension is taught daily, focusing on specific reading-skills whilst reading across the curriculum focuses on the understanding of key terms, knowledge and vocabulary.

-Key Stage 2 children, as long as they have completed the Read, Write Inc. scheme, take home a book banded book.
+Key Stage 2 children take home a book banded book.
 This will be issued according to their reading level.

 Opportunities are given to children to read independently each day.